 My favorite example of how much business acumen is the new sales acumen is in how little closing matters when contrasted with opening.
 Closing isn’t a problem anymore.
 Opening is the far bigger and much greater challenge.

 The salespeople that have the greatest ability to open the relationships that open opportunities have an easier time because they are able to create more value than their peers.
-They think about solving real business challenges real business results.
+They think about solving real business challenges and providing real business results.
 They understand that providing leadership around providing business results entitles them to deep, lasting relationships.

 And, they speak the language of business.